 They may not be as fancy as some of the others listed here, but they are downright delicious.
 And while I love a good sugar cookie, these have become preferred with anyone I share them with.
 Find the recipe here.

-Buttery shortbread cookie with lovely vanilla flavor.
+This is my classic shortbread recipe, which is intensely buttery and subtly sweet, easy to make, and stores well for packing into holiday cookie boxes.
 My mom requests this one every year, and I willingly oblige.
 They pack and store incredibly well.
-Find the recipe here.
+Find the recipe HERE.

 These cookies are perfectly peanut buttery, with crisp edges and a tender, chewy center.
 They remind me of a peanut butter cookie you’d expect from a bakery, yet they’re easy to make at home.

 7. Red Velvet Sugar Cookies (and mint version):

 The cookie base is my favorite sugar cookie: soft with crispy edges.
 It’s vanilla and chocolate, with a hint of cocoa in them for a traditional red velvet taste, and the cream cheese swirl adds a nice creamy bite (as cream cheese frosting is typically used for red velvet cake), and tanginess to cut the sweetness.
 For the mint version, you’ll use peppermint extract.
 Find the recipe here.

 8. Holiday Cut-Out Cookies

 These are the ones I make every year.
 They’re buttery and light, with a subtle crispness.
 I’m sharing this recipe on the blog tonight (it’s also in Baking for the Holidays!) and you’ll notice coconut oil is an ingredient that sets them apart.
 The oil helps the cookies hold their shape, so the baked cut-outs mimic what your cookie cutter was. and keeps the cookies from spreading so much. ?Find the recipe HERE.